TheFern2/cpp_sfml_template/README.md

 ![](/images/output.PNG)

-# Using template on linux
+# Using template on Linux

 The process is always much easier on linux. :)